Kathybui732/pd-career-journal/career_journal/mod_2/week_1.md

 5. Test –- solutions:
 * Based on this week of reflections, write out your vision statement for your career:
     * My vision statement for my career as of right now is still the same.
-My mission in life is to be able to do something that feels fullfilling.
+My mission in life is to be able to do something that feels fulfilling.
 I want to be able to feel inspired, passionate and forever curious every day of my life.
-Whether that is fullfilled by a career or a hobby doesn't matter to me.
+Whether that is fulfilled by a career or a hobby doesn't matter to me.
 I want my mind as well as my body to feel happy.
 I want to feel comfortable and proud of the skin that I wear.
 I want to be able to create something that the world can use.
 I want to be able to challenge any notion that a woman of color can't be competitive in a field that predominantly filled with white males.
 I would like to one day be apart of creating a game or a mod that someone can use for a game.
 I want to be able to bring some good into the world.